David Cassidy: 1970s

-The show proved popular, but the fame took its toll on Cassidy.
-In the midst of his rise to fame, Cassidy felt stifled by the show and trapped by the mass hysteria surrounding his every move.
-In May 1972, to alter his public image, he appeared nude on the cover of Rolling Stone in a cropped Annie Leibovitz photo; among other things, the accompanying Rolling Stone article mentioned that Cassidy was riding around New York in the back of a car "stoned and drunk."
+but stardom took a toll on him.
+In the midst of his rise to fame, Cassidy felt stifled by the show and trapped by the constant attention surrounding his every move.
+In May 1972, to alter his public image, he appeared on the cover of Rolling Stone in a revealing photo by Annie Leibovitz.The accompanying Rolling Stone article mentioned that Cassidy was riding around New York in the back of a car "stoned and drunk."

-Once "I Think I Love You"—the first single released by The Partridge Family pop group—became a hit, Cassidy began work on solo albums, including Cherish and Rock Me Baby, both released in 1972.
-Within the first year, he had produced his own single, a cover of The Association's "Cherish" (from the album of the same title); the song reached number nine in the United States, number two in the United Kingdom (a double A-side with "Could It Be Forever"), and number one in Australia and New Zealand.
-He began tours that featured Partridge tunes and his own hits.
+Once "I Think I Love You"—the first single released by The Partridge Family pop group—became a hit, Cassidy began work on solo albums.
+These included Cherish and Rock Me Baby, both released in 1972.
+Within the first year, he had produced his own single, a cover of The Association's "Cherish" (from the album of the same title); the song reached number nine on the Billboard Hot 100 in the United States, number two in the United Kingdom (a double A-side with "Could It Be Forever"), and number one in Australia and New Zealand.
+He began tours that featured The Partridge Family tunes and his own hits.

-Cassidy achieved far greater solo chart success in the UK than in his native America, including a cover of The Young Rascals' "How Can I Be Sure" and the double A-side single "Daydreamer" / "The Puppy Song" – a UK number one which failed to chart in the States.
-In Britain, Cassidy the solo star remains best known for "Daydreamer", "How Can I Be Sure" and "Could It Be Forever" (UK number 2/US number 37), all released during his 1972–73 solo chart peak.
+Cassidy achieved far greater solo chart success in the UK than in his native America, including a UK #1 cover of The Young Rascals' "How Can I Be Sure" and the double A-side single "Daydreamer" / "The Puppy Song" – a UK number one which failed to chart in the States.
+In Britain, Cassidy the solo star remains best known for "Daydreamer", "How Can I Be Sure", and "Could It Be Forever" (UK number 2/US number 37), all released during his 1971–75 solo chart peak.

 After launching his solo musical career, he was for a short time the highest paid entertainer in the world.
-At the peak of his career, Cassidy's fan club was larger than that of any other pop star, including The Beatles or Elvis Presley.
+At the peak of his career, Cassidy's fan club was larger than that of any other musical group or pop star, including The Beatles or Elvis Presley.
 A fictionalized version of him starred in the fan magazine David Cassidy.
 Many of its issues were signed by Turkish comics creator Su Gumen.

 In a 1993 interview, Cassidy said that he was frustrated by his portrayal in the magazines, which sanitized his image.
-His fanclub nicknamed a star after him in the International Star Registry in 1983.
+His fan club nicknamed a star after him in the International Star Registry in 1983.
 In his autobiography, Cassidy said that he felt overwhelmed by his fanbase, and said that "it became impossible for me to go in a store or even walk down the street without being stopped by people."